 These rules help demonstrate why having a regulated market is important, and why consumers should avoid using black market product.
 By repealing prohibition, Michigan is able to implement and execute regulations to ensure safe access to marijuana products.

-If you are an entrepreneur or investor interested in pursuing licensure for a Michigan cannabis business, contact John Fraser and the Cannabis Law Attorneys at Grewal Law PLLC for a free consultation.
+If you are an entrepreneur or investor interested in pursuing licensure for a Michigan cannabis business, contact our Cannabis Law Attorneys at Grewal Law PLLC for a free consultation.